Inner Sound, Scotland

-The Inner Sound (An Lighe Rathairseach) is a strait separating the Inner Hebridean islands of Skye, Raasay and South Rona from the Applecross peninsula on the Scottish mainland.
+The Inner Sound (An Lighe Rathairseach) is a sound separating the Inner Hebridean islands of Skye, Raasay and South Rona from the Applecross peninsula on the Scottish mainland.
 The Inner Sound is the location of BUTEC, a Royal Navy submarine sensor and emissions range.

 Deepest Point in the UK

 The Inner Sound includes the deepest section of the UK's territorial waters, with a maximum depth of 324 m.
 An area, over 1+1/2 mi long and up to 1/4 mi wide, exists below a depth of 960 ft, with a relatively flat bottom.
 There is another cleft 828 ft deep, separated from the deeper bowl by an area of shallower water.
 A dive to examine the deeper trench found the bottom to be made up of bioturbated mud, with a steep slope towards the west of up to 60°.